MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 ### Specify the data type

-The OMA-URI data type is always “String”.
+The OMA-URI data type is always "String".

 ### Set the value for a browser policy